-Efforts to get my kitchen completely organized is starting to payoff.
+Efforts to get my kitchen completely organized are starting to payoff.
 I just love to open these drawers and see everything looking so beautiful and orderly.
 I have finally created a low budget but high quality drawer system.
 Today, I am providing the details for this dish drawer organizer.

 My DIY Dish Drawer Organizer